 They say that when visiting her grave, there is a statue of Oiwa inside the main building in some of her shrines, although not accessible to visitors. you can wish upon it as it is said she grants the wishes of her worshippers.
 This is also the rumours about her grave.

 It is said her body is buried at Myogo-ji temple in Sugamo, Tokyo.
 Her death is listed in February 22.
 1636.
 After the play started, there have been reports of accidents, injuries and deaths around the production of the play or even TV or movie adaptions of the story.
+This has been blamed on the ghost of Oiwa and her wish for revenge.
 Therefore it has become a tradition to visit and pay respect for the people involved in a production of it.

 I you go straight through the graveyard, there is suppose to be a red torii (a Shinto shrine archway) by a tree.
 Under the tree, her grave is supposed to be.
 But according to legend, if you visit the grave just because of curiosity, your right eye will swell up, just like hers did with the poison.